-One of Alabama Power’s original electric-generating facilities built more than 100 years ago – Gadsden Steam Plant – will come to rest on Jan.
-1, 2023.
+The grand dame of Alabama Power – Gadsden Steam Plant – will come to rest on Jan.
+1, 2023, after more than 100 years of dedicated service to the state.

 Looming on the banks of the Coosa River, the red brick, art deco facility is a testament to earlier years, when Plant Gadsden played a crucial role in building Alabama.
 The original plant was being built when Alabama Power’s first president, James Mitchell, secured the company’s purchase in 1912.